-BECOMING A MASTER SCUBA DIVER TRAINER
+BECOMING A MASTER SCUBA DIVER TRAINER IN ROATAN

 After the IDC we offer the Master Scuba Diver Trainer prep course.
 In this course you will earn 5 PADI specialty instructor ratings.
 We can teach most specialties, but encourage you to choose the ones that Roatan is most suited for.

 Notes from Will Wellbourn, our Course Director: